4.75 from 124 votes

 What kind of teriyaki sauce should I use?

 This recipe uses store-bought teriyaki sauce.
 We use Panda Express Mandarin and really like it.
 I find that like BBQ sauce, everyone has a slightly different opinion when it comes to teriyaki.
-You might have to try a few to find out which one you like best, or make your own.
+You might have to try a few to find out which one you like best, or homemade teriyaki sauce.

 Need more meatball recipes?
 Try these: